The first Forest Adventure In Japan

 Conditions & Cost

-- Participants under 18 years old must be accompanied by a supervising adult.
+- Junior high school student and under must be accompanied by supervising adult(+18).

 ※1 Group rate applies to bookings of 8 or more participants.